 It's strawberry picking season!
-Blueberries will be ready for harvest around the end of June (I'll add additional farms at that time).
+Blueberries will be ready for harvest around the end of June.
 Here are a few suggestions for farms to visit, and you can find more information about harvest dates and pick-your-own farms at Georgia Farm Bureau's Certified Markets.
 Make sure to call ahead to confirm your visit and safety protocols.
 Farms often have to change their schedules depending on the weather and harvest.

 Strawberry Picking Tips